anthonyharrison/distro2SBOM/README.md

 The `--disto-namespace` option is used to specify a namespace to be included in the generated [PURL](https://github.com/package-url/purl-spec) identifiers for the packages.

 At least one of the `--input-file`, `--package` or `--system` options must be specified.
 If multiple options are specified, the `--input-file` option followed by the `--system` option will be assumed.

+The `--product-type`, `--product-name`, `--product-version` and `--product-author` options allow the specification of the top level component within the SBOM.
+These option only apply to CycloneDX SBOMs.

 The `--sbom` option is used to specify the format of the generated SBOM (the default is SPDX).
 The `--format` option can be used to specify the formatting of the SBOM (the default is Tag Value format for a SPDX SBOM).
 JSON format is supported for both